 At the time this photo was taken in October 2016, Remaz, 23, was working as an intern at the office of House Representative André Carson.
 When Remaz was a child she and her family came to the U.S. as refugees from Sudan.
 Today, she works with refugees and asylum seekers at U.S. Citizenship and Immigration Services.
 In 2015, Remaz received national attention when Bernie Sanders invited her up on stage at a rally when she asked him how he would address growing Islamophobia in the U.S. (Watch the video!)
 "Whoever becomes the next president," Remaz said before the 2016 election, "we have to remain engaged and work for policies that address our community."

 Chamba loves ice.
 He's the right winger on India's national hockey team but there is nothing right wing about his politics.
 He is always ready to recite the preamble to India's highly democratic constitution and, in the next moment, offer an intelligent critique of his country's government, its environmental policies, and their implications for his region's glaciers.

 Anita & Nandini

 Anita, left, drinking her morning chai; Nandini, right, carrying home still-warm milk from her cow.
-Anita and her relatives are some of the people I interviewed about changes in the agricultural economy, climate, and culture of rural Bihar.
+Anita and her relatives are some of the people I interviewed about changes in the agricultural economy, climate, and culture of the Indian state of Bihar.

 If you didn't expect someone who has spent 81 years of his life in robes—and about half of that in retreat—to be aware of climate change and its causes, Gen Tashi will set you straight.
 At 89, this Ladakhi monk is concerned about what is to come for his region: "Climate change is going to make water scarcity a big problem for Ladakh...
 Scientists say, 'plant more trees!'
 But if we don't have any water how will the trees grow?"
 To hear more from Gen Tashi and other Ladakhi elders, check out The Global Workshop's short video, Himalayan Elders See Climate Change Everywhere They Look.